Conchylicultor/SentimentAnalysis/README.md

 * Python3
 * Numpy

-The parametters are defined on rntnmodel.py and main.py
+The parametters are defined on rntnmodel.py and main.py.
+To start the training, just type:

+`
+python3 main.py [optional_save_name]
+`

+By default, it will save and record the results on '_save/training_'

 The project contains different scripts:
 * main.py: main loop here: train the model and record the results